 Teaching throughout key stage one ensures that children in our academy are equipped with the confidence to manipulate numbers up to 100.
 The key stage one curriculum provides opportunities for children to develop their competency in place value and the four operations.
 A high focus is placed on concrete, pictorial and mental strategies to equip children with a readiness for more abstract concepts to be introduced in key stage two.
 Teachers model correct mathematical vocabulary and children are expected to use this vocabulary to articulate their ideas.

 Key Stage Two

-Summative assessment takes place at the end of each term and children’s progress and attainment is discussed with senior leaders in pupil progress meetings.
+Summative assessment takes place at five key points within the year and children’s progress and attainment is discussed with senior leaders in pupil progress meetings.
 Formative assessment takes place on a daily basis and teachers adjust planning accordingly to meet the needs of their class.
 Attainment and outcomes in mathematics have a prominent focus throughout our academy and are referred to in our school development plan.
 The teaching of mathematics is monitored frequently by leaders through lesson observations, book scrutinies and pupil interviews.